 - Each CRF will be entered into RTI's database by at least two members of RTI's data team. - RTI's database will mark any missing or potentially incorrect data and collate a Quality Control (QC) report. - The QC report will be sent via e-mail to the study site weekly.
-Sites are asked to correct or clarify any problems identified on the QC reports and re-upload the corrected CRFs to the SFTP site within one week. - When RTI receives the updated CRFs, RTI staff will review the corrected pages and determine whether the QC can be resolved.
+Sites are asked to correct or clarify any problems identified on the QC reports and re-upload the corrected CRFs to the SFTP site within one week.
+Filenames of returned CRFs should follow the same convention as other documents, as outlined in Table 7-3. - When RTI receives the updated CRFs, RTI staff will review the corrected pages and determine whether the QC can be resolved.
 If the QC is resolved, no further action from the site is necessary.
 It the QC cannot be resolved, RTI will write a more detailed query, which will be communicated to the site in the next QC Report.

-NOTE: If a change is made to a CRF but the updated page is not re-uploaded to the SFTP, the change will not be entered and the study database will continue to contain incomplete or incorrect data.
+PLEASE NOTE: If a change is made to a CRF but the updated page is not re-uploaded to the SFTP, the change will not be entered and the study database will continue to contain incomplete or incorrect data.
 Additionally, if the change was prompted by a QC, the QC will continue to appear on subsequent QC reports until the modified CRF is received at RTI.
-Therefore, it is very important that the site re-upload updated CRF pages to the SFTP any time a change is made to a CRF.
+Therefore, it is very important that the site re-upload updated CRF pages to the SFTP any time a change is made to a CRF

-See Appendix 6-6 for more detailed instructions on correct CRF form completion practices.
+See Appendix 7-5 for more detailed instructions on correct CRF form completion practices.

-6.9 RTI-Site Debrief Report QC Process
+7.9 RTI-Site Debrief Report QC Process